bananatana/Q_SUPEK/README.md

 ```
 q_plot.py example.json
 ```
+Because the previous script isn’t compatible with the Python 2 environment on my macOS due to its matplotlib dependencies (which I cannot install within it), I created a small Jupyter notebook `analyse_FEPs.ipynb`, that performs the same task.
+Feel free to use it and customize it as you like! :)

 **Vizualization of FEP trajectories**
 When it comes to visualization, I always emphasize — and will continue to emphasize — the importance of checking trajectories visually.
 A quick inspection to ensure that everything is in place and all components of the system are present can save months of wasted effort.